marcobarilari/layerfMRI-toolbox/README.md

 - Nordic commit:
 - A good computer (better if it is a crunch computer or a cluster)
 - Basic experience with Python/Bash scripting
-- Lots of patient :) (tips: most of the time is just a path problem)
+- Lots of patience :) (tips: most of the time is just a path problem)

 Tested on Linux (Ubuntu xxx) and Mac OSX xxx